-When we ran into a recipe for pickle cupcakes, we were skeptical until we saw that the secret ingredient is bourbon.
+Since pickles are undeniably delicious and full of health benefits, it's no wonder that we want to put them in everything.
+However, when we ran into a recipe for pickle cupcakes, we were skeptical about their flavor until we saw that the secret ingredient is bourbon.
 Can they really be that good?
 Would you try pickle cupcakes?
 If you want to make them at home, Delish has a great-looking recipe for them.
 We figure that we might as well start with a recipe that includes bourbon to start, just in case, because bourbon fixes most things.
 Here's the recipe, courtesy of Delish.

 How to Make Pickle Cupcakes

 For the cupcake ingredients, you'll need all-purpose flour, baking powder, kosher salt, butter, sugar, sour cream, eggs, pickle juice, and chopped pickles.
 The juice is enough to gather from a pickle jar, so make sure you keep any extra.
 It's also delicious to drink.
 Why have a normal cupcake when you can have a pickle one?